SuperIlu/BuildRoot_GeodeLX/board/raspberrypi/readme.txt

 For model Zero (model A+ in smaller form factor):

   $ make raspberrypi0_defconfig

+or for model Zero W (model Zero with wireless LAN and Bluetooth):

+  $ make raspberrypi0w_defconfig

 For model Zero 2 W (model B3 in smaller form factor):